kool-dev/kool/docs/4-Commands/kool-self-update.md

 ## kool self-update

-Update kool to the latest version.
+Update kool to the latest version

 ### Synopsis